 If you are looking for a research opportunity, many of our professors employ students to assist them in their work, and these are often paid positions.
 Looking to conduct your research abroad?
 We have International Experience Grants that are awarded by the College to support language study and research overseas.

 Since 1997, the Jeff Metcalf Internship Program has been a vital resource in providing and securing professional experience for UChicago students.
-Students, on average, receive more than 2,000 internship opportunities per year, and each internship is paid and offers substantive responsibilities and experience.
+Students can access more than 2,000 internship opportunities per year, and each internship is paid and offers substantive responsibilities and experience.

 Many students look to further their education by attending graduate school.
 University of Chicago undergraduates find tremendous success in applying to and succeeding in top master’s and PhD programs around the world.
 Within five years of graduation, UChicago students rank among the highest choosing to attend graduate school.
 Fifteen to 20 percent go on to receive PhDs.
 Students who pursue graduate programs are guided by their professors, advisers, and Career Advancement.
 Career Advancement provides regular alumni and graduate student panels offering advice on graduate school life, reaching out to faculty for letters of recommendation, test preparation, and financial aid.